 How to Harvest Pears

 When it comes time to harvest pears, you'd better have a plan!
 Established pear trees produce rapidly and within a small window.
-You should harvest the fruit when it's still hard.
+You should harvest the fruit when it's still firm.
 You'll know pears are ready to pick if they're green with a yellow tinge and are still firm.
-Some varieties will have dots that turn brown, signaling the fruit is ready to pick.
+Some cultivars will have dots that turn brown, signaling the fruit is ready to pick.
 They'll ripen when set out at room temperature.
 Fruit that ripens on the tree is actually less palatable, so make sure you keep an eye on your pears and harvest them before they ripen.

 In the fridge, mature (but not yet soft) pears will keep for about a week.
 In a dark, cool and dry place, most cultivars will keep for up to two months if stored in containers.
-Some varieties keep longer than others.
+Some cultivars keep longer than others.
 Anjou pears, for instance, can be stored for up to six months and actually require a period of cold storage.
 Bartlett pears, another popular cultivar, also need some time in cold storage for optimal flavor.

-You pick pears pretty much the same way you harvest apples.
-Grab, lift and twist the fruit while making sure to be gentle enough that the branch isn't damaged in the process.
+You pick pears pretty much the same way you harvest apples: Grab, lift, and twist the fruit while making sure to be gentle enough that the branch isn't damaged in the process.

-Common Pests and Other Problems for Pears
+Common Pests and Other Problems for Pear Trees

 Some common pear tree pests include aphids and mites.
 Both are relatively easy to control, especially if your tree is already healthy.
 Here are some other common pests for pear trees:

-Poor air circulation and fruit set might be the result of a lack of pruning.
+Poor air circulation and low fruit set might be the result of a lack of pruning.
 Although pear trees are reasonably low-maintenance, some annual pruning is required to encourage production and prevent disease.
 Central leader system pruning is recommended for most types of pear trees; this type of pruning results in a shape like a Christmas tree.
 The idea is to remove branches directly above one another.
 Pruning should take place in the spring once the risk of frost has passed.
 You should start pruning in the first year.

 Don’t forget to thin out your pears.
 Trees that continually produce a full crop without intervention on your part may be susceptible to limb damage and breakage.
 Letting your tree produce a full crop one year can significantly diminish production in the next.
 Early thinning ensures pears grow to their full size and next year’s crop remains sizable.
 To thin out pears, remove all but one fruit per cluster and make sure each cluster is about 6 inches apart.

-Common Diseases for Pears
+Common Diseases for Pear Trees

 Unlike apple trees, pears don't have many disease issues.
 Powdery mildew and other fungal diseases are more common in trees grown in humid climates.

 Fire blight is one of the most common bacterial pear tree diseases.
 Overfertilization and lack of pruning are some of the most likely causes of this bacterial disease.
-The easiest way to avoid it is to plant disease-resistant pear tree varieties.
+The easiest way to avoid it is to plant disease-resistant pear tree cultivars.